I’m sure if you are a new chinchilla owner you are probably curious about many things such as why chinchillas bathe in dust.

 Find a happy middle ground 2-3 times per week and your chinchilla should not only be happy but squeaky clean and ready to play!

 More than this may dry out the chinchilla’s skin and fur and cause other issues.

-The only time you may consider increasing is if you notice fur issues such as additional shedding or you are worried about potential fleas or other issues taking place on your chinchilla’s skin or fur.
+Additionally, increase frequency if you are worried about potential fleas or other issues taking place on your chinchilla’s skin or fur.